klardotsh/dotfiles/README.md

 ### glados

-Samsung Chromebook Pro dual-booted between ChromeOS (convenient Netflix machine and glorified PDF reader mostly used for FIRST game manuals, if we're being honest) and Arch Linux.
-This machine probably averages a few weeks of uptime a year at best, it's truly a niche sidearm machine (though for a stretch of several months it was my primary personal laptop, thus the Arch partition).
+Samsung Chromebook Pro with coreboot and Void Linux.
+This machine probably averages a few weeks of uptime a year at best, it's truly a niche sidearm machine (though for a stretch of several months it was my primary personal laptop, for whatever reason).

-In Arch, the software stack is kept almost identical to `antarctica`'s casual/development stacks: `sway`, `waybar`, `mako`, etc. In ChromeOS, it's all stock aside from having a root shell available.
+The software stack is kept almost identical to `antarctica`'s casual/development
+stacks: `sway`, `waybar`, `mako`, etc. The hostname predates the music theme, and is of course a Portal reference.